I’m telling you a secret: “Eat one tablespoon of honey before bedtime! It’s one of the best foods that fuel your brain over night.”

 Two tablespoons of honey will then make almost 34 grams of glycogen.

 Considering we had our dinner two or three hours before bedtime, our liver still has some glycogen storage enough for couple of hours, meaning it is half full.
-Supplementing it with another 35 grams of glycogen from 2 tablespoons of honey, would be enough to supply the brain, kidney and red blood cells for 7 or 8 hours of sleep.
+Supplementing it with another 35 grams of glycogen from 2 tablespoons of honey, would be enough to supply the brain, kidneys and red blood cells for 7 or 8 hours of sleep.

 Aren’t other foods good for this?